Introduction

 : Contains a dictionary with chemical structure representations.
 It accepts entries for a SMILES string ("SMILES"), a Molfile ("Molfile"), and an XYZ file ("XYZ").
 Each value will correspond to aChemicalStructure

-: The molecular formula of the molecule.temperature
+: The molecular formula of the corresponding molecule.temperature

-: An optional temperature definition.solvent
+: An optional temperature in K.solvent

 : Name of the solvent.
 An empty string represents an unknown or undefined solvent, or the absence of a solvent.description